-The Center participates in a number of federal financial programs.
-These programs are subject to audits in accordance with the provisions of the Office of Management and Budget (OMB) Uniform administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards ("Uniform Guidance") or to compliance audits by grantor agencies.
+The Center participates in a number of federal financial assistance programs.
+These programs are subject to audits requirements in accordance with the provisions of the Office of Management and Budget (OMB) Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards ("Uniform Guidance"), as ell as compliance audits conducted by federal grantor agencies.
+For the fiscal year ended June 30, 2024, the Center complied with applicable federal regulations and grant requirements.
+As of this date, there have been no examinations, claims, or findings related to noncompliance with federal award requirements, with the exception of the late submission of the Single Audit report.